 Employees from several companies and sectors have been taking industrial action against their employers in a bid to get them to pay them more or in US Dollars.

-According to Africa Tax Administration Forum, in 2018, the personal income tax index contributed about 22 percent of total tax revenue on average in Zimbabwe.
+According to Africa Tax Administration Forum, in 2018, personal income tax index contributed about 22 percent of total tax revenue on average in Zimbabwe.

 Equity Axis News